Jorge Cuenca

-Jorge Cuenca Barreno ([ˈxoɾxe ˈkweŋka]; born 17 November 1999) is a Spanish professional footballer who plays as a centre-back for La Liga club Villarreal.
+Jorge Cuenca Barreno ([ˈxoɾxe ˈkweŋka]; born 17 November 1999) is a Spanish professional footballer who plays as a centre-back or left-back for Premier League club Fulham.

 Club career

 Alcorcón

 Born in Madrid, Cuenca joined Alcorcón's youth setup in 2015.
 He made his senior debut with the reserves on 12 February 2017, starting in a 1–0 Tercera División home win against FC Villanueva del Pardillo.

 Cuenca played his first professional match on 10 March 2017, starting in a 0–0 away draw against Elche in the Segunda División.
 At the age of 17 years and 114 days, he became the youngest player to debut for the club.

 Barcelona

 On 18 July 2017 Cuenca signed a two-year contract with Barcelona's reserve team Barcelona B, still in the second division, for a fee of €400,000.
 He featured sparingly for the side during his first season, which ended in relegation.

-On 20 October 2018, Cuenca scored his first goal for the club, netting a last-minute equalizer for Barça B in a 1–1 home draw against Villareal B in the Segunda División B. Eleven days later he made his first-team debut, starting in a 1–0 away success over Cultural Leonesa in the 2018–19 Copa del Rey.
+On 20 October 2018, Cuenca scored his first goal for the club, netting a last-minute equaliser for Barça B in a 1–1 home draw against Villarreal B in the Segunda División B. Eleven days later he made his first-team debut, starting in a 1–0 away success over Cultural Leonesa in the 2018–19 Copa del Rey.

 On 15 February 2019, Cuenca renewed his contract with the Catalans until 2021.
 On 1 September 2019, Cuenca scored the first official goal at the Johan Cruyff Stadium, receiving a commemorative plate.